RUC-GSAI/YuLan-Rec/README.md

 user_path: data/user.csv
 # path for relationship data
 relationship_path: data/relationship.csv
-# path for save interactions
+# path for save interaction records
 interaction_path: data/interaction.csv
 # directory name for faiss index
-index_name: faiss_index
+index_name: data/faiss_index
 # recommender system model
 model: Random
 # number of epochs
-epoch: 15
+epoch: 1
-# number of agents
+# number of agents, which cannot exceed the number of user in user.csv
-num_agents: 3
+num_agents: 1
 # number of items to be recommended in one page
 page_size: 5
 # temperature for LLM